notagamedevnono/trinityCore-docker/restore_from_backups.md

 # Restoring TrinityCore from backups

+- If you're starting a new server from scratch but have a data to restore

+      7z x <your archive name>.7z
+      cd <your archive name>
+      docker load -i trinitycore.tar

+      docker-compose up -d

+      docker exec -it trinity-world bash -c "cp /opt/trinitycore/sql/create/create_mysql.sql /var/trinityscripts" docker exec -it trinity-db bash -c "mysql -u root -proot  < /var/trinityscripts/create_mysql.sql"

-- Put your TrinityCore docker-compose solution in "idle" mode by commenting out the world and auth server `command` lines in `docker-compose.yml` and restarting with
+- else if you have existing data and want to completely overrwrite, Put your TrinityCore docker-compose solution in "idle" mode by commenting out the world and auth server `command` lines in `docker-compose.yml` and restarting with

       docker-compose up -d --force-recreate